Collinear Factorization at sub-asymptotic kinematics and validation in a diquark spectator model: Testing the kinematic approximations

 \subsection{Numerical validation}

 In order to numerically study the validity of the kinematic approximations discussed in Section~\ref{sec:kinematic_approximations}, we will consider the sequence of $\bar x$ scaling variables summarized in Table~\ref{tab:xapprox}.
-Starting with Eq.~\eqref{eq:xbar_AOT}, that is by neglecting the scattered quark virtuality as well as all external mass scales (i.e., $M=0, m_q=0$), we then consecutively switch on the target mass and the quark mass.
-Finally, we consider the parton virtuality effects captured in Eq.~\eqref{eq:xbar_new}.
-These scaling variable are suitable for collinear factorization of inclusive scattering processes.
-By necessity, however, they neglect the kinematic effect of the internal transverse momentum, because no particles other than the scattered lepton is measured in the final state, so that no measured scale is available to control the size of $\avekTsq$.
-Nonetheless, Eq.~\eqref{eq:x_sol_I}, shows that $\kTsq$ contributes to the scaling variables at the same order as $m_q^2$, and it would be desirable to estimate the size of its contribution.
+Starting with Eq.~\eqref{eq:xbar_AOT}, we neglect at first the scattered quark virtuality as well as all external mass scales (i.e., $M=0, m_q=0$), then consecutively switch on the target mass and the quark mass.
+Subsequently, we consider the non-zero parton virtuality effects captured in Eq.~\eqref{eq:xbar_new}.
+Finally we analyze the kinematic impact of the parton transverse momentum by utilizing Eq.~\eqref{eq:xiqTstar_model}.